John McConathy: Career

 After he retired as school superintendent, McConathy worked for two decades as an agent for the New York Life Insurance Company.
 He was a founding member of Citizens National Bank, of which he was a former board chairman for twenty-five years and remained a bank director at the time of his death.

-Family
+Personal life and death

 McConathy was married to the former Corene Floyd (born March 1933).
 There are four McConathy children: coach Mike McConathy and wife Connie, of Natchitoches, Bill McConathy and wife Anne, of Haughton in south Bossier Parish, Pat McConathy and wife Suanne, of Bossier City, and Melinda McConathy Guest and husband Greg, of Bossier City, and eleven grandchildren.
 McConathy was an active member of the First Baptist Church of Bossier City.
 McConathy died in his sleep at the age of eighty-six.
 Pastors Brad Jurkovich of First Baptist and Justin Haigler of The Simple Church officiated on April 23 at his funeral at First Baptist Bossier.
 Former pastor Fred L. Lowery officiated thereafter graveside at Williamson Cemetery in Sailes, at which his parents are also interred.